Winsley: Amenities

-Murhill Bank, on the western edge of the village, is a steeply sloping area of woodland with a one-acre unimproved (never farmed) meadow.
+Murhill Bank (John Presland Nature Reserve), on the western edge of the village, is a steeply sloping area of woodland with a one-acre unimproved (never farmed) meadow.
 It is maintained as a nature reserve by the parish council, who bought the site in 1987.
 Underground stone quarries nearby which provide hibernation places for bats are designated as the Winsley Mines Site of Special Scientific Interest, forming part of the Bath and Bradford-on-Avon Bats Special Area of Conservation which is important for three species of bats.

 Parish church

 There was a chapel at Winsley in 1349, one of several dependent on Holy Trinity parish church at Bradford.
 By 1841 the church was felt to be too small and in need of repair, and it was rebuilt at the instigation of Rev. Harvey of Bradford and the Winsley chapelwarden, James Baber, owner of Murhill stone quarry and other local properties.
 They engaged Bristol architect R. S. Pope who designed an aisle-less nave and chancel in Gothic style; the 15th-century tower was retained, linked by a short passage to the southwest corner of the new church.
 Pevsner describes the tower as "quite unusual in its composition, with the mid stair-turret and the saddleback roof".

 The font is 15th-century but Pevsner describes the interior as otherwise uninspired.
 The tower had three bells in 1553, of which the treble cast in 1545 by Thomas Gefferies survives; the others were made or recast in 1756 (by Thomas Bilbie) and 1951.
 Bilbie probably also made the clock bell.

 In 1846 the chapelries of Winsley and Limpley Stoke were united to form a parish, at first a perpetual curacy, then from 1868 deemed to be a vicarage.
 The union with Limpley Stoke was severed in 1970 when that parish was united with Freshford, Somerset.
 Today the church is part of the benefice of North Bradford-on-Avon and Villages, alongside St James at South Wraxall, St Peter at Monkton Farleigh and Christ Church, Bradford.